derpyypigeon/derpyypigeon/README.md

 ______________________________

-I sometimes struggle with socializing, mainly with new friends, so sorry if I don't talk much! thx for reading 💙 have an amazing day! :)
+I sometimes struggle with socializing, mainly with new friends, so sorry if I don't talk much!

+Thx for reading 💙 have an amazing day! :)